ePaperInnovation/pl-mcu-epd/Documentation/imageprep.rst

 |                  |        | the image content is lost.           |          |
 +------------------+--------+--------------------------------------+----------+

-* At typical room temperature.
-For full specification see the relevent display datasheet.
+\* At typical room temperature.
+For full specification see the relevant display datasheet.

 They all have a unique numerical identifier which can be different in each waveform library.
 To get the identifier of a waveform for a given path string,